CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 # Social Media and Network Analytics Manchester United Twitter Account

-Nowadays, soccer is one of the most trending topics in newspapers, social media, Sports TV and radio, and even more if it is related to the English tournament, which is the most powerful one.
+<div style="text-align: justify"> Nowadays, soccer is one of the most trending topics in newspapers, social media, Sports TV and radio, and even more if it is related to the English tournament, which is the most powerful one.
 This project will focus its attention in Manchester United FC Twitter account, as it is the biggest club in England.
 The Accountancy firm Deloitte estimates that Manchester United has 75 million fans worldwide, while other estimates put this figure closer to 333 million .
 The club also has 71 million fans in social media, which makes it the third football club with most social media followers in the world after Real Madrid and Barcelona.